 Once you're feeling rested and revived, turn back toward the bohemian Galway's Westend.
 With artsy shops, delightful cafés and some of the best food and drink around, it makes an ideal spot for your weekend wander.
 The Eglinton Canal runs right through it (behind Róisín Dubh) and features loads of spots to sit and take in the nature.
 There's a tranquil walkway that brings you all the way up towards the historic Quad at NUIG, for those of you who want to get your steps in!

-Where to go: Armorica
+Where to go: Rouge

 What to order: Americano - their coffee is so tasty it needs to be drank straight!

 When you get to the top of the Eglinton Walkway, turn right and head towards Newtownsmith.
-You'll pass by iconic landmarks such as Galway Cathedral, The Salmon Weir Bridge, Town Hall Theatre and the Courthouse.
+You'll pass by iconic landmarks such as Galway Cathedral, The Salmon Weir Pedestrian Bridge, Town Hall Theatre and the Courthouse.
 Down by the waterside, with views of it all, is a gorgeous place to finish off your outing.

-Where to go: Little Lane Coffee Company
+Where to go: Truffle

 The obvious place to go in Galway if you fancy a brisk walk, the Atlantic air in your lungs and to watch the brave sea-swimmers diving off Blackrock.
 Our favourite thing about Salthill is the abundance of absolutely fantastic coffee shops in the area to perfectly accompany your walk.
 Ré in Upper Salthill has speciality coffee and gifts, Ground & Co on The Prom has delicious grub and Gourmet Tart Co in the village itself is a long-time Galway favourite.
 That's not even all of them!